armpitMFG/PitClamp-Mini/README.md

   - 4 degree precision quick-adjustable rotation
   - Motor can be quickly removed from mount for storage or use in another base
   - Selection of bases for different use cases
-    - 4040 or 3030 Extrusion Top Mount
+    - Extrusion Top Mount (Extrusion agnostic, but was designed for as small as 3030)
     - Quick Clamp Ratchet + 3030 Extrusion Mount
       - (This mount is the reason behind the whole project)
     - (FUTURE) Fully printed table clamp
     - (FUTURE) PitClamp-as-hinges
-    - (FUTURE) Pneumatic SC40 Cylinder Pump (For Sucking Machine)
+    - (FUTURE) Pneumatic SC40 Cylinder Pump
   - (FUTURE) Relocatable OSSM Reference Board v2
   - (FUTURE)(Optional) Capacitor located on motor for solder-less pre-v2.3 board compatability

 ![](Images/Photos/PitClamp%20Mini%2057AIM30%204040%20Extrusion.jpg)
 ![](Images/Photos/PitClamp%20Mini%2042AIM15%20Quick%20Clamp.jpg)

+## Motor Head Support:
+  - Default OSSM (57AIM and iHSV)
+  - SpockAroundTheClock's Compact Motor Head (42AIM)

 ## Motor Rings: